-Jan Horsfall Director since 2015 Age 62
+Jan Horsfall Director since 2015 Age 63

-Chief Operations Officer at Sparq Games, Inc.
+Chief Operations Officer at Sparq, Inc.

-Biography: Mr. Horsfall is the Chief Operations Officer at Sparq Games, Inc., a 3.0 blockchain-based company which enables college athletes and collectives to benefit from the latest name, image, likeness (NIL) policy now governing college sports.
+Biography: Mr. Horsfall is the Chief Executive Officer at Sparq, Inc., a sports-centric, artificial intelligence (AI) enabled game publisher which enables college athletes and universities to benefit from the latest name, image, likeness (NIL) policy now governing college sports.
 He also is the Managing Partner (since 2019) of Red Surfboard, LLC, a business consultant practice focused on the sports, energy, agriculture, and consumer technology sectors.
 He also founded VoterVac (since 2015), an active marketing agency that takes a consumer-packaged goods, direct-response approach to targeting political voters.

-He sits on the board of advisors for Huvr, Inc., a virtual marketplace and technology platform connecting travelers from around the world to local geographic experts in global destinations real time..
+He sits on the board of advisors for Huvr, Inc., a virtual marketplace and technology platform connecting travelers from around the world to local geographic experts in global destinations real time.

 Why have we nominated Mr. Horsfall?
 Our Board concluded that Mr. Horsfall is qualified to serve as a Board member because of his expertise in the areas of technology and security, innovation and transformation, and customers and communities.
 The expertise he has developed over his career brings an entrepreneurial intellect to our Board and an intense understanding of leading edge technology and innovation in the energy and other sectors.
-Mr. Horsfall bolstered his understanding of technology and security issues by obtaining a CERT Certificate in Cybersecurity Oversight (issued by the CERT Division of the Software Engineering Institute at Carnegie Mellon University) in 2017.
-His marketing background (current roles at Red Surfboard and VoterVac and prior prominent marketing roles at Universal Lubricants, Lycos, Valvoline) provides valuable insights for our interactions with the customers and communities we serve.
+Mr. Horsfall bolstered his understanding of technology and security issues by obtaining a CERT Certificate in Cybersecurity Oversight (issued by the CERT Division of the Software Engineering Institute at Carnegie Mellon University) in 2017 and attending the MIT Sloan + CSAIL Artificial Intelligence: Implications for Business Strategy Program.
+His marketing background (current roles at Red Surfboard and VoterVac and prior prominent marketing roles at Universal Lubricants, Lycos, and Valvoline) provides valuable insights for our interactions with the customers and communities we serve.
 In addition, Mr. Horsfall is financially literate under Nasdaq rules and has a developed proficiency in risk management and oversight.